I grew up on the streets of London and went to a pretty rough, all boys school in Tottenham. A school which dated back to the 15th century.

 Selling always came naturally because I didn’t try to “sell”, I communicated (value).
 And ultimately design is communication.

 Working in product development and the software industry and being able to understand the customer, allowed me to encroach and collaborate with some great teams and have influence over the user experience and design aspects of SaaS projects.
-My creative urges came more and more to the fore, and I began learning to use imaging solutions like Inkscape, Gimp, Adobe XD, Figma, and web development platforms like Squarespace and WordPress.
+It was also an invaluable learning experience with constant insights into the software and solution development process, collaborating with project managers and speaking with software engineers.

 I’ve sat on many sides of the table; as a customer, as a solution expert, as an entrepreneur…